-What Can a Handyman Do in Vandalia, Michigan?
+What Can a Handyman Do Without a License in Vandalia, Michigan?

 Vandalia is a small village in Cass County, Michigan.
 For handymen, Michigan generally allows you to do “minor repair” and non-structural work without a state residential-builder license, but once you contract for or perform work that is considered “residential maintenance & alteration” (M&A) or “residential building” for compensation, you typically must hold the proper state license/registration—plus permits and trade licenses still apply for electrical, plumbing, mechanical/HVAC, and gas work.